 After the journal entry is complete, we move on to sight words.
 This is how I’ve chosen to edge into reading.
-We have an early reading leveled set, but sight words are laying a foundation to help her be more confident when she starts reading these books.
+We have a leveled early reading set, but sight words are laying a foundation to help her be more confident when she starts reading these books.

 The books themselves were a bit much yet.

-I purchased this set of sight words at a teacher store.
+I purchased a set of sight words like this at a teacher store.
 I like it because the words are organized into groups.
 You work on one group until you’ve mastered it, then you add the next one, keeping the former on the key ring as well.

 You can imagine the momentum and confidence that builds as she adds new words to those she already knows.
 The reinforcement of past sight words is fabulous.